Norwegian Royals Celebrate National Day

 Afterwards, the Crown Princely Family joined King Harald and Queen Sonja on the balcony of the Royal Palace in Oslo and greeted the large children’s parade with 109 schools participating.
 Also Princess Astrid, King Harald’s sister, watched the parade from a Palace window.

-Tagged Ari Behn, Crown Prince Haakon, Crown Princess Mette-Marit, Emma Tallulah Behn, Harald V, Leah Isadora Behn, Marius Borg Høiby, Maud Angelica Behn, National Day, Prince Sverre Magnus, Princess Ingrid Alexandra, Princess Märtha Louise, Queen Sonja.
+Tagged Ari Behn, Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Emma Tallulah Behn, Harald V of Norway, Leah Isadora Behn, Marius Borg Høiby, Maud Angelica Behn, National Day, Prince Sverre Magnus of Norway, Princess Ingrid Alexandra of Norway, Princess Märtha Louise of Norway, Queen Sonja of Norway.